Questions?

 Installation

-This installation aims to capture that moment the sounds of the night and the fireflies blending into stars.
-When I was seven years old I fell in love with the universe.
-I looked out from a double-wide on the side of a mountain.
+Based on my childhood in Appalachia, this installation distills a moment in the mid-summer when I was seven.
 In the waving oak trees, a galaxy of fireflies mirrored the stars overhead and everything felt so small and infinite and beautiful.
 To me, it felt like the vinyl lattice of the porch was the only barrier keeping me from tipping forward into space.
 The distant interstate seemed to rumble in harmony with the cicadas and the wind in the oak leaves.
 Everything felt so alive and so beautiful.
-This moment of beauty in the vastness of everything has defined how I see the world and people in it.

 Project Lead: Gavin Strawnato